typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-invalid-this.md

 # `no-invalid-this`

-Disallow `this` keywords outside of classes or class-like objects.
+Disallows `this` keywords outside of classes or class-like objects.

 ## Rule Details